 One of the great players to ever lace them up in basketball history, the 6-foot-9 power forward was a sensational player for LSU before his legendary career in the NBA, where he was an 11-time NBA All-Star and two-time NBA Most Valuable Player.

-Petit led the SEC for three-straight seasons, which probably could have been four years had freshmen been able to play varsity college basketball in the 1950s.
+Petit led the SEC in scoring for three-straight seasons, which probably could have been four years had freshmen been able to play varsity college basketball in the 1950s.

 Center: Shaquille O'Neal (1989-1992)